sampsyo/home/_drafts/bril.md

 ---
 title: "Bril: An Intermediate Language for Teaching Compilers"
 ---
-I created a new "advanced compilers" course for PhD students, called CS 6120, a few years ago.
+I created a new "advanced compilers" course for PhD students, called [CS 6120][cs6120], a few years ago.
 The organizing principle is a focus on the "middle end," defined broadly: analysis and optimization, but also runtime services, verification, synthesis, JITs, and so on;
 but not lexing, parsing, semantic analysis, register allocation, or instruction selection.
 That latter stuff is all cool, but you have to sacrifice something for a coherent focus.

-This post is about Bril (the Big Red Intermediate Language), a new compiler intermediate representation I made to embody this focus.
+This post is about [Bril][], the Big Red Intermediate Language.
+Bril is a new compiler intermediate representation I made to support this kind of compilers course.
 Bril is the only compiler IL I know of that is specifically designed for education.
 Focusing on teaching means that Bril prioritizes these goals: